TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/home.md

 **Thomas J. Davis Fellow**
 - [Joshua Stern](mailto:tuj64084@temple.edu)

-## Call for Papers
 ### CENFAD Workshop - Latin America and the World: Globalization and Its Discontents
 The workshop’s purpose is to advance the research projects of PhD students working on dissertations on inter-American relations or Latin American foreign policy by pairing them with their dream mentors.
-The workshop will take place on May 14th from 8:15 to 4pm EST and will be online and open to the public.
-The participants' papers, the workshop schedule, and a zoom link will be provided soon on this page.
+On May 14th from 8:15 to 4pm EST, the workshop will take place online and will be open to the public.
+You can join the workshop by [following this link](https://temple.zoom.us/j/94935624119).

 ___